xoctavio/portfolio/README.md

 - portfolio website mockup using HTML, CSS, and JavaScript

-- 3D images made with blender
+- 3D images and animations made with blender

-- 2D images made with photoshop

 deployed site: